aggprakhar/elasticsearch-pywrap/README.md

 # elasticsearch-pywrap

 A general purpose elasticsearch wrapper class on top of Python Elasticsearch Client.
-The class methods are designed to quickly create/manage indices along with aliases across environemnts.
+The class methods are designed to quickly create/manage indices along with aliases across environments.

 Many high level tasks such as searching, reindexing, mapping can be achieved via single script calling class methods in sequence.